- 2 Bedrooms

 Our calendar is refreshed in real-time & our nightly prices are accurately displayed.
 Simply enter your desired dates and click 'Rent Now!'

 This second-floor condo, located in the Shipyard Plantation area of Hilton Head, overlooks the fairway of the seventh hole and is a brief walk from all the amenities the complex has to offer.
 Inside, you'll find an inviting living area with vaulted ceilings, a fireplace, and a flat screen, cable-supplied TV.
 Prepare meals in the well-supplied, full kitchen, and then dine together in the open dining room.
-Outside, relax on your covered, decorated porch and appreciate great vistas of the golf course where you can challenge the links yourself (for an additional fee)!
+Outside, relax on your covered, decorated porch and savor great vistas of the golf course where you can challenge the links yourself (for an additional fee)!
 On-site, play tennis, walk through the elegantly landscaped grounds, or work on your tan by the complexes shared pool.

 What's close by: